jonatan-branting/nvim-better-n/README.md

-# better-n.nvim
+# nvim-better-n
 Repeat movement commands using `n` in the same vein that `.` repeats action commands.

 ## About
-`better-n.nvim` attempts address a problem with Vim, which is that almost every single binding is used by default, for (often) very niche actions.
+`nvim-better-n` attempts address a problem with Vim, which is that almost every single binding is used by default, for (often) very niche actions.
 I want to be able to reuse convenient bindings for similar things, reducing both mental overhead as well as opening up more bindings, allowing Vim to be more